Railways Float Tender For Advertising Trains, Railway Platforms - UrduPoint

 Railways Float Tender For Advertising Trains, Railway Platforms

-"All preparations regarding the branding of trains and platforms, railway station, certain crossings and trains have been finalized," said department sources on Friday.
+"All preparations regarding the branding of trains and platforms, railway station, certain crossings and trains have been finalized," said department sources.

 It added that the branding of the trains and platforms would not only cover the increasing deficit of Pakistan Railways but will allow private firms to advertise their products for the said purpose.